-- Mix all powdered ingredients well in a bowl; calcium, bentonite clay, DE, baking soda, xylitol.
+- Mix all the powdered ingredients together in a bowl until well combined; calcium, bentonite clay, DE, baking soda, xylitol (if using).
 Do not use metal utensils if using bentonite clay.

-- Add coconut oil one tbsp at a time until you get your desired consistency, then add in the magnesium oil and mix to combine.
+- Add in the coconut oil 1 tablespoon at a time until you get your desired consistency, then add in the magnesium oil and mix to combine.

 - Add any optional ingredients, including essential oils or trace minerals.

-- Dip a clean toothbrush into the paste, or scoop some out (again, if using bentonite clay in the mix, avoid metal) onto your toothbrush.
-Brush as normal, swirl mix around mouth for 30 seconds-1 minute, the spit and rinse.
+- Dip a clean toothbrush into the paste, or scoop some out onto your toothbrush (again, if using bentonite clay in the mix, avoid metal).
+Brush as normal, swirl the mix around the mouth for 30 seconds-1 minute, then spit and rinse.

 You can also use salvia to remineralise teeth!